This hearty bean and lentil chili is delightfully warming.

 - Bring the chili to a simmer.
 Cook for fifteen minutes, allowing the flavors to meld and the chili to thicken.

-- Optional: After the chili has thickened, use an immersion blender in the soup pot for 3 or 4 seconds to break up some of the tomatoes and beans.
+- Optional but recommended: After the chili has thickened, use an immersion blender in the soup pot for 3 or 4 seconds to break up some of the tomatoes and beans.
 It also thickens the soup further.
 You don't want to blend the chili completely.
 It should still be chunky.
 However, a few seconds with the immersion blender gives some added texture and thickens the chili even more.
 After blending, allow the chili to cook for a few more minutes.

 - Ladle the chili into bowls.
 Serve with your choice of toppings, crackers, or tortilla chips.

 I love how simple this chili recipe is, I wanted something healthy for lunch and discovered I already had all of the ingredients to make it (I used canned beans & lentils), and it was perfect on top of an air fried baked potato topped with vegan cream cheese and chives!